tedneward/Azgaarnoth/Magic/Items/shard-of-the-isa-rune.md

 # Shard of the *isa* Rune
 *[master rune](/Magic/Runes.md), rare (requires attunement)*

-This long, slender shard of diamong is roughly the size of a dagger.
+This long, slender shard of diamond is roughly the size of a dagger.
 The *isa* rune—the rune of ice—glows within the shard.
 When first grasped, the shard emits a painful cold that leaves your hand and arm numb.
 That feeling passes after a moment, allowing the shard to be handled normally.

 This rune has both simple and complex properties; simple properties are available to anyone who attunes the master rune, while complex properties require you to have the Rune Lore feature to unlock and use.